-All properly executed written proxies delivered pursuant to this solicitation, and not later revoked, will be voted at the annual meeting in accordance with the instructions given in the proxy.
 When voting regarding the election of directors, stockholders may vote in favor of all nominees, withhold their votes as to all nominees or withhold their votes as to specific nominees.
-When voting regarding the approval of the compensation of our named executive officers, the approval of the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan, and the ratification of the appointment of our independent registered public accounting firm, stockholders may vote for or against the proposal or may abstain from voting.
-Stockholders should vote their shares on the proxy card.
+When voting regarding the approval of the compensation of our named executive officers, the approval of the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan to increase the number of shares available for issuance thereunder, the approval of the amendment to our Third Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") to increase the number of authorized shares of common stock, and the ratification of the selection of our independent registered public accounting firm, stockholders may vote for or against the proposal or may abstain from voting.
+When voting on the frequency of future advisory votes on the compensation of our named executive officers, stockholders may select a frequency of 1 year, 2 years or 3 years, or abstain.
 If no choice is indicated, proxies that are signed and returned will be voted as recommended by our board of directors.